 This recipe will make 2 large 18-inch thin-crust or 2 medium 12-inch thick-crust pizzas.

-Pizza crust recipe courtesy The Wheat Foods Council.
+Pizza crust recipe courtesy of The Wheat Foods Council.

 - 1 1/4 tablespoons active dry yeast